TrevorDArcyEvans/CoffeeServer/README.md

   I suspect that the _Python Flask_ server shuts down threads after a period of inactivity, as subsequent API requests (clicks on _Send_ or _Receive_) are very fast.
+* install this as a service so it does not have to run as _root_